tytydraco/yessleep/out/Wedding_Nightmares_Night_Wedding.md

 So when my fiancee asked for an explanation.
 I had to tell her the truth no matter how terrible it sounded.
 It wouldn't feel right knowing that the precursor to our marriage was a lie.

 "Is it kids?
 Oh God, do you have a little Jimmy running around somewhere?
 No, Jim.
+The wedding is in 13 more days.
 I can't handle this right now."

 "Lars, what?
 No. It's not a kid."